eric-lgonz/IDS-IPS-Deployment-and-Traffic-Analysis-with-Snort-and-Wireshark/README.md

 Now, let's get the full path of our directory with <code>pwd</code> so we can add our <code>local.rules</code> file location to <code>/etc/snort/snort.lua</code>.
 We can use the following command to edit the <code>/etc/snort/snort.lua</code> file while still remaining in our current directory:

 _insert image_
+_insert image_

+Scroll down to section 5 of the file, and add <code>include = "...local.rules",</code>, replacing the three dots with the results of the <code>pwd</code> command you did earlier.
+Don't forget to add the comma at the end of the quotes!
+Forgetting to do so will cause an error.
+See the screenshot below for an example of how the file should look after adding the line:

+_insert image_

+To save and quit the file, press <code>Ctrl+S</code> followed by <code>Ctrl+X</code>.

+We can verify that the configuration file works by typing <code>sudo snort -c /etc/snort/snort.lua</code>.
+If you get an error, ensure that you entered the right path in the <code>snort.lua</code> file, and don't forget the comma!
+You'll know that the configuration file works if Snort runs and you get a message saying that Snort successfully validated the configuration:

+_insert image_

+<h1>3.
+Writing Rules in Snort 3</h1>